 SE May Valley Road truck traffic

 Truck traffic and congestion on SE May Valley Road is a concern for residents living along this transportation corridor as well as the daily users.
 This webpage includes answers to frequently-asked questions about this issue.
-This web page will be updated as needed.
+The webpage will be updated as needed.

 Answers to frequently-asked questions about truck traffic on SE May Valley Road